 It doesn’t make sense to be heavy handed on speed limits at the same time that critical safety infrastructure isn’t being budgeted for.

 Of course, everyone wants to avoid fatalities and injuries on our roads.
 We all know and love people who cross the street each day.
-But, there are lots of ways to reduce the number and severity of vehicle collisions with pedestrians, not just through lowering speed limits.
+We also know that collisions between vehicles and kids are the most fatal and that every collision costs the public in both heartache and a lot of dollars in police time.
+There are lots of ways to reduce the

 Communities need to be safe for everyone.